ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 ## Task Specification

-The project focused on factual question-answering (QA) ([Touvron et al., 2023](https://arxiv.org/abs/2307.09288)) specifically regarding Pittsburgh and CMU.
-The system first retrieved relevant documents and then generated answers based on those documents.
-The system adopted large language models (LLMs) such as Llama 3.1, Gemini 2.0 Flash Thinking to enhance the knowledge base with relevant documents, thereby improving the accuracy of answers related to history, culture, trivia, and upcoming events.
+The project focuses on factual question-answering (QA) ([Touvron et al., 2023](https://arxiv.org/abs/2307.09288)) specifically related to Pittsburgh and CMU.
+The system retrieves relevant documents and generates answers based on those documents.
+Large language models (LLMs), such as `meta-llama/Llama-3.1` and `gemini-2.0-flash-thinking`, are used to enhance the knowledge base with relevant documents, improving the accuracy of answers related to history, culture, trivia, and upcoming events.

 ## Project Workflow